davidcarslaw/openairmaps/README.md

 ### Pre-built Maps

-`openairmaps` makes it simple to place “directional analysis” plots (e.g., polar plots) on an interactive `leaflet` map.
+`{openairmaps}` makes it simple to place “directional analysis” plots (e.g., polar plots) on an interactive `{leaflet}` map.
 A static screenshot is provided below, but if the below code is run in your R session you’ll find the map can be scrolled, zoomed and otherwise interacted with.

 ``` r
 library(openairmaps)